AppDaemon/appdaemon/docs/APPGUIDE.rst

 Home Assistant can send these events in a variety of other places - within automations, and also directly from Alexa intents.
-Home Assistant can also listen for custom events with it's automation component.
+Home Assistant can also listen for custom events with its automation component.
 This can be used to signal from AppDaemon code back to home assistant.
 Here is a sample automation: